 - A. Public and quasi-public facilities and utilities, as defined by this Ordinance. - B. Service stations/convenience car care establishments as defined by this Ordinance. - C. Convenience stores as defined by this Ordinance. - D. Child care facilities as defined by this Ordinance. - E. Outdoor fresh vegetable and fruit sales. - F. Wireless communications facilities as regulated by Section 1930 of this Ordinance. - G. Institutions for the aged and infirm as defined by this Ordinance (see Section 402 of this Ordinance.) - H. Vehicle sales, rental or lease and vehicle service.
-Because the sale, rental or lease of vehicles involves outdoor activities, these uses may not be appropriate for all areas zoned COM Commercial districts. - I. Boat and marine sales, rental or lease, and boat/marine services. - J. Tanning parlors and massage clinics only when associated with spa salons which offer more generalized services related to skin health, facial aesthetics, and similar related services.
+Because the sale, rental or lease of vehicles involves outdoor activities, these uses may not be appropriate for all areas zoned COM Commercial districts. - I. Boat and marine sales, rental or lease, and boat/marine services. - Nail salons, hair styling shops or hair salons, beauty parlors and tanning parlors, and massage clinics only when associated with spa salons which offer more generalized services related to skin health, facial aesthetics, and similar related services.
 None of these uses shall be permitted as stand-alone uses in the COM Commercial district.

-- K. Commercial recreational and entertainment enterprises in which all or part of the activities are conducted outdoors, such as golf driving or putting courses, water amusement parks, drive-in theaters, etc. - L. Building materials sales where some or all such materials are displayed outdoors or are visible from streets or highways. - M. Heavy construction equipment sales and service. - N. Truck stops. - O. Veterinary clinics with outside dog runs or pens. - P. Tattoo parlors. - Q. Fortune telling businesses as defined by this Ordinance. - R. Pawn shops, subject to the regulations under Section 1503. - S. Cash for gold shops. - T. Check cashing business (also called "Pay-Day Loan Agency"), subject to the regulations under Section 1504. - U. Cash for title stores, subject to the regulations under Section 1504. - V. Tax refund anticipation loan offices, subject to the regulations under Section 1504.
+- K. Commercial recreational and entertainment enterprises in which all or part of the activities are conducted outdoors, such as golf driving or putting courses, water amusement parks, drive-in theaters, etc. - L. Building materials sales where some or all such materials are displayed outdoors or are visible from streets or highways. - M. Heavy construction equipment sales and service. - N. Truck stops. - O. Veterinary clinics with outside dog runs or pens. - P. Medical Cannabis Dispensary.